googleprojectzero/TinyInst/README.md

 ### Return address patching

 By default, when a call happens in instrumented code, the return address being written is going to be the next instruction in the *instrumented code*.
 This works correctly in most cases, however it will cause problems if the target process ever accesses return addresses for purposes other than return.
-A notable example of this is stack unwinding during exception handling on 64-bit Windows and Mac.
+A notable example of this is stack unwinding during exception handling on 64-bit operating systems.
 Therefore, targets that need to catch exceptions won’t work correctly with TinyInst by default.

 This can be resolved in most cases by adding `-generate_unwind` flag, which causes TinyInst to generate and register stack unwinding / exception handling metadata for the target process.
 Note that `-generate_unwind` might not work correctly on some older Windows versions due to requiring UNWIND_INFO version 2.